 I eat this oatmeal once or twice a week if I’m feeling really hungry in the morning.
 Otherwise I stick to my green smoothie for breakfast.

 However, I wanted to share this method with you because it’s SO EASY and tastes SO GOOD!
+Another great recipe you may enjoy are my six healthy overnight oat recipes.

 The first and most important thing is the actual oats… guys, stick to the whole rolled oats and not the quick oats.
 Why?
 The texture is soo different, and produces less mushy oats.